Dental Crowns & Bridges FAQ's in Waukesha WI

 Yes, there are.
 One other option is known as a dental implant.
 This involves fixing a titanium screw into your gums and into the bone itself, then affixing an artificial tooth to that.
 This is a much more comprehensive and permanent solution to either the crown or bridge, but can also be significantly more expensive.

-Whether a dental crown, dental bridge or dental implant is the right solution for your mouth is something you should always discuss with an experienced Waukesha dentist.
+Whether a dental crown, dental bridge, or dental implant is the right solution for your mouth is something you should always discuss with an experienced Waukesha WI dentist.
 Schedule a consultation with our Hillcrest Family Dental team today.